SimonFrost-Arm/draft-ffm-rats-cca-token/draft-ffm-rats-cca-token.md

 access to the Realm.
 For some Realm use cases, it can be desirable to also assess the evidence for Selective Trust devices as part of the Realm remote attestation process.

-The mechanism for connecting to Devices is controlled by the TEE Device Interface Security Protocol (TDISP) {{TDISP}}.
+The mechanism for connecting to devices is controlled by the TEE Device Interface Security Protocol (TDISP) {{TDISP}}.
 The RMM {{RMM}} acts as the TDISP TEE Security Manager (TSM) that interacts with the Devices.
 As part of these interactions, evidence artefacts are collected from the devices.
 These artefacts are used to assess the trustworthiness of the device.